 No need to worry about incorrect file because that's the job of the last line from the cat command.
 There you have it- the first option, as simple as that!

-If you are not pretty sure with the use of Terminal, QuickTime Player 7 is a great alternative.
+If you are not pretty sure about the use of Terminal, QuickTime Player 7 is a great alternative.

-First, open up QuickTime from the Utilities folder.
+First, open up QuickTime from the Utility folder.
 Have the first movie opened before moving the scrubber to the far right portion of the window.

 As you have found out, each option listed to join Avi videos on your Mac has its own chief benefits and simple drawbacks.
 Whatever is your option, you have to make sure that you are clear with all the details in order to make things work out as you assume.
 But all in all, both of these options are great options that can make you on the go with those videos.

 you may like: Top 9 Best AVI Joiner Freeware to Join AVI Video Files